lake-wg/authz/draft-selander-lake-authz.md

 If all verifications are passed, then U sends EDHOC message_3.

-The Sig_or_MAC_3 field calculated using the private key corresponding to PK_U is either signature or MAC depending on EDHOC method.
+The Signature_or_MAC_3 field calculated using the private key corresponding to PK_U is either a signature or a MAC depending on EDHOC method.

 EAD_3 MAY contain a certificate enrollment request, see e.g. CSR specified in {{I-D.mattsson-cose-cbor-cert-compress}}, or other request which the device is now authorized to make.